aiidateam/aiida-core/docs/source/concepts/calculations.rst

 Here, instead, we will focus on the big picture and explain in broad lines how a calculation job models the execution of an external code and what tasks it performs when launched.

 To illustrate how a calculation job operates, we need an external code.
-Let's imagine an external code that consists of a bash script that reads an input file containing two integers, sums them and displays the result in the standard output environment (usually done by using ``echo`` in a terminal), for example:
+Let's imagine an external code that consists of a bash script that reads an input file containing two integers, sums them and prints the result in the standard output using ``echo``, for example:

 .. code:: bash